5 Common Childhood Sleep Myths: Debunked - Baby Chick

 Motherhood is a full-time gig.
 There is no “part-time” in this role.
 Whether you’re a stay-at-home mom, a working mom, or somewhere in between, your kids are on your mind 24/7, no matter what else is going on.
 Therefore, new moms tend to do a lot of research.
 With access to unlimited data via the internet, Barnes & Noble, or your mother-in-law (the latter having the most to say by a mile), you’ll inevitably be faced with conflicting information.

-Today, I want to focus on my area of expertise – SLEEP!
-And I’m here to dispel some of the more popular childhood sleep myths.
-Things I’ve seen in parenting forums, mom’s groups, or had angrily shouted at me in all caps in my Instagram DMs.
+Today, I want to focus on my area of expertise—sleep!
+I’m here to dispel some of the more popular childhood sleep myths.

 Childhood Sleep Myths: Debunked